Juvenile Indigent Defense Delivery System

 - Connecticut does not have any restrictions on how long the juvenile court can retain jurisdiction of a youth.

 Despite the existence of juvenile courts, many youth are still tried as adults.
 Connecticut has one way that juveniles can be prosecuted as adults:

-- Discretionary Judicial Waiver: If a youth age 15 or older is charged with a certain statutorily delineated offense; a class C, D or E felony; or an unclassified felony, then the prosecutor can file a motion for transfer, and the court will consider the youth’s age, probably cause, and the best interests of the youth and the public, and other factors.
-Conn.
-Gen. Stat.
-Ann. § 46b-127(a)(3) (2020); Conn.
+- If a youth age 15 or older is charged with a certain statutorily delineated offense; a class C, D or E felony; or an unclassified felony, then the prosecutor can file a motion for transfer, and the court will consider the youth’s age, probably cause, and the best interests of the youth and the public, and other factors.
+Gen. Stat. § 46b-127(a)(3) (2020); Conn.
 Gen. Stat. § 46b-127(b)(1) (2020).

-- Mandatory Judicial Waiver: Any youth age 15 or older charged with a capital felony, a class A felony, or a class B felony is automatically transferred to adult criminal court.
-Conn.
-Gen. Stat.
-Ann. § 46b-127(a)(1).
+- Any youth age 15 or older charged with a capital felony, a class A felony, or a class B felony is automatically transferred to adult criminal court.
+Gen. Stat. § 46b-127(a)(1) (2020).